Skip to main content

 What should a first-timer know about Mercado Central?

-Book in advance — walk-ins on a Friday or Saturday are a gamble not worth taking.
+Book in advance; walk-ins on a Friday or Saturday are a gamble not worth taking.
 The restaurant is a short walk from Trinity College on Green Street, easy to find.
 On arrival, choose between the ground-floor seats near the open-flame kitchen if you want energy and theatre, or the upstairs dining room if you prefer a quieter meal.
 The menu is regionally anchored in northern Spain, so expect produce-led cooking rather than a broad pan-Spanish spread.

 Is Mercado Central worth the price?

-At £££, yes — provided regional Spanish cooking is what you are after.
-Two consecutive Michelin Plates (2024 and 2025) confirm the kitchen is operating at a consistent standard, and the sourcing quality for dishes like the presa Ibérica justifies the mid-to-upper Cambridge price point.
+At £££, yes; provided regional Spanish cooking is what you are after.
+Two consecutive Michelin Plates (2024 and 2025) confirm the kitchen is operating at a consistent standard, the sourcing quality for dishes like the presa Ibérica justifies the mid-to-upper Cambridge price point.
 If your priority is tasting-menu precision over regional authenticity, Midsummer House or Restaurant Twenty-Two are stronger cases for the spend.
 For Spanish food specifically, Mercado Central has no direct competition in Cambridge.